Engagement Report Reference

 Exported reports from the Analytics module will include only views at the 1%, 25%, 50%, 75%, and 100% points, even for periods within the past 32 days.
 For more detailed engagement data within the past 32 days, the Analytics API must be used.

-The first column that appears in the body of the report will vary based upon the report dimension that is selected (video name, player name, or day).
+The first column that appears in the body of the report will vary based upon the report dimension that is selected (video, player, or day).
 All reports will display the following data:

 - Engagement Score - a calculation based on the views recorded for each 100th of the video